-(50) "Excursion" means a departure from an indicator range established for monitoring under OAR 340-212-0200 through 340-212-0280 and 340-218-0050(3)(a), consistent with any averaging period specified for averaging the results of the monitoring.
+(53) "Excursion" means a departure from an indicator range established for monitoring under OAR 340-212-0200 through 340-212-0280 and 340-218-0050(3)(a), consistent with any averaging period specified for averaging the results of the monitoring.

-(51) "Federal Land Manager" means with respect to any lands in the United States, the Secretary of the federal department with authority over such lands.
+(54) "Federal Land Manager" means with respect to any lands in the United States, the Secretary of the federal department with authority over such lands.

-(52) Federal Major Source means a source with potential to emit any individual regulated pollutant, excluding hazardous air pollutants listed in OAR 340 division 244, greater than or equal to 100 tons per year if in a source category listed below, or 250 tons per year if not in a source category listed.
-Potential to emit calculations must include emission increases due to a new or modified source.
+(55) “Federal Major Source” means a source with potential to emit any individual regulated pollutant, excluding hazardous air pollutants listed in OAR 340 division 244, greater than or equal to 100 tons per year if in a source category listed below, or 250 tons per year if not in a source category listed.
+In addition, for greenhouse gases, a federal major source must also have the potential to emit CO2e greater than or equal to 100,000 tons per year.
+The fugitive emissions and insignificant activity emissions of a stationary source are considered in determining whether it is a federal major source.
+Potential to emit calculations must include emission increases due to a new or modified source and may include emission decreases.

 (a) Fossil fuel-fired steam electric plants of more than 250 million BTU/hour heat input;